The Worst Song Lyrics Ever Written

 First, how the hell does one "open up" a light?
 Second, it would be "say a little prayer for

-me."
-The improper use of "I" is absurdly and grotesquely bad.
+single worst song lyric I have ever experienced.
 Third, lines three and four make absolutely no sense: if we are to stay

 alive and see the peace in every eye, what must we think or do?
 Fourth, the song